A Bug’s Life dish that features actual grasshoppers as the main ingredient; a sustainable, tasty and highly nutritious source of food.

 - Sprinkle the mixture with the chopped parsley and serve with cooked mash potato, rice or tortillas.

-More Meals inspired by Disney
+More Meals inspired by Pixar

 Since Al only wanted to send the Toy Story 2 toys to Japan, I brought Japan to him with this Japanese Teriyaki Chicken inspired by his costume!